 Payments that show on it

-Your payment summary shows both taxable and non-taxable payments you got from us in a tax year.
+Your payment summary shows most taxable and non-taxable payments you got from us in a tax year.

 If you’re lodging a tax return, your payment summary details will pre-fill into your tax return by mid-July each year.
 Other income and information will pre-fill by late July.